dotnet/docs/docs/desktop-wpf/migration/convert-project-from-net-framework.md

 ## About the sample

 This article references the [Bean Trader sample app](https://github.com/dotnet/windows-desktop/tree/master/Samples/BeanTrader) because it uses a variety of dependencies similar to those real-world WPF apps might have.
 The app isn't large but is meant to be a step up from 'Hello World' in terms of complexity.
-The app will demonstrate some issues users may encounter while porting real applications.
-The app communicates with a WCF service so, in order for it to run properly, you'll also need to run the BeanTraderServer project (available in the same GitHub repository) and make sure the BeanTraderClient's configuration points at the correct endpoint (by default, the sample assumes the server is running on the same machine at `http://localhost:8090`, which will be true if you just launch **BeanTraderServer** locally).
+The app demonstrates some issues users may encounter while porting real applications.
+The app communicates with a WCF service, so for it to run properly, you'll also need to run the BeanTraderServer project (available in the same GitHub repository) and make sure the BeanTraderClient's configuration points at the correct endpoint.
+(By default, the sample assumes the server is running on the same machine at *http://localhost:8090*, which will be true if you just launch **BeanTraderServer** locally.)

 Keep in mind that this sample app is meant to demonstrate .NET Core porting challenges and solutions.
 It's not meant to demonstrate WPF best practices.
 In fact, it deliberately includes some anti-patterns to make sure you come across at least a couple of interesting challenges while porting.